Bunny Boiler by Chris Green

 ‘Heather,’ he said.
 ‘Wow, babe.
 You look fantastic.
 Are you going somewhere nice?’

-‘Only if you are taking me somewhere nice,’ I said.
+‘Only if you’re taking me somewhere nice,’ I said.

-He seemed to fiddle with the loose change in his trouser pocket while he thought it over.
+He seemed to fiddle with some loose change in his trouser pocket while he thought it over.
 ‘I can’t right now,’ he said finally.
-‘But we could meet up for a drink later, if you are not doing anything, that is.
+‘But we could meet up for a drink later, if you are not doing anything.’

 I was not doing anything.
 I gave him my number.
 I had already written it out on some scented notepaper.

-We went out to dinner and before I knew it we were spending long weekends away, during which he took me to clubs I thought I was much to old for to listen to music I thought I was much too conventional for.
-We made love in ways that I had never dreamt possible.
-One time he even took me to his house.
-I said that I did not think it was a good idea, what about Sadie?
+We went out to dinner and before I knew it we were spending long weekends away, during which he took me to clubs I thought I was much too old for to listen to music I thought I was much too conventional for.
+We made out in ways that I had never dreamt possible.
+One time, he even took me to his house.
+I said I did not think it was a good idea.
+What about Sadie?
 He just said that it would be all right.
 At the house, the salmon coloured Mini was gone and there was no sign of Sadie.
 I wondered where she might be.
-Had she gone way perhaps to convalesce?
+Had she gone away perhaps to convalesce?
 Had she even been in hospital?
-It was not that Glen lied about her during any of our clandestine meetings, he never once mentioned her.
+It was not that Guy lied about her during any of our clandestine meetings, he never once mentioned her.
 The only time that he had spoken about her was in Sainsbury’s that first time.
 Each time I brought her name into the conversation, he changed the subject.
-He did not mention any of his new friends either and of course I could not tell him I knew about them.
-He never referred to our relationship of old, or to Louise who he had dumped me for all those tears ago.
-The past it seemed was taboo.
+He did not mention any of his new friends either and, of course, I could not tell him I knew about them.
+He never referred to our relationship of old, or to Natasha, who he had dumped me for all those years ago.
+The past, it seemed, was taboo.

 Azora phoned me.
 I suspect that she had an inkling that I hadn’t followed her advice.

 ‘It’s going well,’ I said.
 ‘Everything’s fantastic between us.
-Glen opens new doors for me.’
+Guy opens new doors for me.’

 ‘I’m pleased to hear that,’ she said.
 ‘As you know, I had my doubts.’

-‘But it does look as if Pete might be moving out,’ I said, giving her something to work with.
+‘But it looks as if Pete might be moving out,’ I said, giving her something to work with.
 Psychologists don’t like it if you don’t have a problem.
 ‘We haven’t spoken for days and he’s packing things in boxes.’

-‘Its a mystery.
+‘It’s a mystery.
 He doesn’t talk about her,’ I said.
-‘It does seem a little odd, I know, but he doesn’t acknowledge the past at all.’
+‘It seems a little odd, I know, but he doesn’t acknowledge the past at all.’

 ‘Don’t worry,’ I said.
 ‘I’ve got it all under control.’

-Towards the end of our third weekend away, an idyllic couple of days soaking up the sun in Brighton, I sensed that Glen was nearing his boredom threshold.
-Not only was he was eyeing up all the girls on the beach, he was making secret phonecalls.
-On our last night there he disappeared in the middle of the night and next morning at breakfast refused to say where he had been.
-He smelt too of an unfamiliar perfume.
-It confirmed all my suspicions that I was dealing with a pathological philanderer.
+Towards the end of our third weekend away, an idyllic couple of days in Southwold, I sensed Guy was nearing his boredom threshold.
+Not only was he eyeing up all the girls on the beach, but he was also making secret phone calls.
+On our last night there, he disappeared in the middle of the night and the next morning at breakfast refused to say where he had been.
+He smelt of an unfamiliar perfume.
+It confirmed my suspicions that I was dealing with a pathological philanderer.
 He was always moving forward, planning ahead.
-To my chagrin when we had gone to the house, there had been no sign that he kept rabbits or pets of any sort.
+To my chagrin, when we had gone to the house, there had been no sign that he kept rabbits or pets of any sort.
 I also felt it was unlikely that I would get another invitation to Grange Rustique.
-I would have to think of another way to wreak my revenge.
+I had to think of another way to wreak my revenge.